 - Tailor your course with options in sport, tourism and events management.

-- Gain more than 500 hours of industry experience through work-based placements, and benefit from the option of working abroad and/or learning a new language.
+- Apply your learning in industry or business contexts through our 'Applied Study Periods' and benefit from the option of working abroad and/or learning a new language.

 - Manchester's thriving leisure and cultural sector - including numerous major festivals, museums, sports venues and music venues - make it an ideal location for this course.